manishh18/Chicago_data_visualization/README.md

-# Chicago Crime Data Visualization and Stratified Sampling
+# Chicago Crime Data Visualization

 ## Overview
 This project analyzes and visualizes the Chicago Crime dataset (2001-present), focusing on crime trends, types, and locations.
 It also demonstrates stratified sampling techniques to create representative data subsets for statistical analysis and validation.